 I reached out to Brian and we teamed up on several movies.
 He’s great to collaborate with and always has your back.

 How did Michael Landon Jr. feel when he lost funding for a When Calls the Heart movie during the 2008 recession?

 Devastated.
 Nothing like that had ever happened to me or Brian Bird in our many years of working in the business.

 In terms of finding the strength to press forward, we knew the footage with Stephen Amell and Maggie Grace was just beautiful and their performances were captivating.

 But since we were unable to get them back, I created a whole new story that would allow us to incorporate the footage with Stephen and Maggie using them as flashbacks for our new heroine.

-I guess it worked out since we are now on season 7.
+I guess it worked out since we are now on When Calls the Heart Season 7.

 Except for the exception, persistence is vital in our industry.
 For example, it took me almost ten years to get Love Comes Softly made.
 Everyone thought it was too soft and there wasn’t a Little House audience out there anymore.

 Thankfully, Hallmark stepped up and when it aired it became the highest rated movie in the history of the channel by 40%.

 When we made the sequel, Love’s Enduring Promise, that became the highest rated movie in the history of the channel.